microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 2. There is a request titled `Step 1 - Save Sample Resource Bundle`.
 Click on this request, and then click **Send** to deliver the request to your FHIR service.
 This will save some Resources that future requests in this challenge require.

 **Note:** The FHIR Search collection has sample requests to demonstrate many different FHIR searches.
-They aren't always specified by name in these instructions, but they will start with "Step # -" for reference.
+They aren't always specified by name in these instructions, but in Postman they will start with "Step # -" for reference.

 ## Step 2 - Make FHIR API Calls with Search Parameters